Mediatool user guide

 Filter Plan Status

-On the Dashboard page hen on an advertiser account you can search your plans or filter your plans by the different plan statuses.
+On the Hub page when on an advertiser account you can search your plans or filter your plans by the different plan statuses.
 In the Media Overview you can see the statuses of all your plans or use the filter button to view a specific status.

 Group & time split data